-If you are a small business and were mis-sold a swap or other interest rate hedging product (IRHP) product, you may be able to claim for consequential losses as a direct result of the product that you were sold by the bank.
-Muldoon Britton is home to some of the best UK consequential loss solicitors and advisers who are able to discuss your potential claim for consequential losses, no matter how complex the claim may be.
+As a small business, if you were mis-sold a swap or other interest rate hedging product (IRHP), you may have a claim for consequential losses as a direct result of the product that you were sold by the bank.

 - Fees imposed by banks for default of IRHPs and swaps products

 - Administrative costs incurred

 - Costs of any lost business opportunity and expansion

 - Loss or damage to reputation

 - Losses incurred by sale of shares and other assets

 - Tax costs